Freeport-McMoRan (NYSE:FCX) Price Target Raised to $76.00

-Freeport-McMoRan (NYSE:FCX – Free Report) had its price objective increased by Stifel Nicolaus from $52.00 to $76.00 in a research report sent to investors on Wednesday morning,BayStreet.CA reports.
-Stifel Nicolaus currently has a buy rating on the natural resource company’s stock.
+Freeport-McMoRan (NYSE:FCX – Free Report) had its price target raised by Jefferies Financial Group from $68.00 to $76.00 in a research note published on Tuesday morning,MarketScreener reports.
+Jefferies Financial Group currently has a buy rating on the natural resource company’s stock.

-Other research analysts have also recently issued reports about the company.
-CICC Research upped their price objective on Freeport-McMoRan from $50.40 to $64.40 and gave the company an “outperform” rating in a report on Monday, January 26th.
-Morgan Stanley set a $70.00 price target on Freeport-McMoRan in a research note on Tuesday, January 27th.
-BNP Paribas Exane lowered their price target on Freeport-McMoRan from $58.00 to $56.00 and set an “outperform” rating for the company in a report on Friday, December 5th.
-Citigroup boosted their price objective on shares of Freeport-McMoRan from $48.00 to $67.00 and gave the company a “buy” rating in a report on Monday, January 12th.
-Finally, BMO Capital Markets upped their target price on shares of Freeport-McMoRan from $55.00 to $68.00 and gave the company an “outperform” rating in a research report on Wednesday, January 14th.
-One equities research analyst has rated the stock with a Strong Buy rating, eighteen have assigned a Buy rating and three have given a Hold rating to the company.
-According to data from MarketBeat.com, Freeport-McMoRan currently has an average rating of “Moderate Buy” and an average target price of $60.26.
+A number of other research firms have also commented on FCX.
+HSBC boosted their price objective on Freeport-McMoRan from $48.00 to $69.00 and gave the stock a “buy” rating in a research note on Tuesday, January 20th.
+Deutsche Bank Aktiengesellschaft reiterated a “buy” rating on shares of Freeport-McMoRan in a research report on Wednesday, November 26th.
+Weiss Ratings restated a “hold (c)” rating on shares of Freeport-McMoRan in a research report on Thursday, January 22nd.
+Clarkson Capital upgraded shares of Freeport-McMoRan from a “neutral” rating to a “buy” rating and set a $46.00 target price on the stock in a research report on Wednesday, November 19th.
+Finally, UBS Group raised their price target on shares of Freeport-McMoRan from $60.00 to $70.00 and gave the company a “buy” rating in a report on Friday, January 23rd.
+One analyst has rated the stock with a Strong Buy rating, eighteen have given a Buy rating and three have assigned a Hold rating to the stock.
+Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of $60.64.

-Freeport-McMoRan (NYSE:FCX – Get Free Report) last issued its earnings results on Thursday, January 22nd.
-The natural resource company reported $0.47 EPS for the quarter, topping analysts’ consensus estimates of $0.28 by $0.19.
+Freeport-McMoRan (NYSE:FCX – Get Free Report) last posted its quarterly earnings data on Thursday, January 22nd.
+The natural resource company reported $0.47 earnings per share for the quarter, topping the consensus estimate of $0.28 by $0.19.
+The company had revenue of $5.63 billion during the quarter, compared to analyst estimates of $5.42 billion.
 Freeport-McMoRan had a net margin of 8.50% and a return on equity of 8.50%.
-The company had revenue of $5.63 billion for the quarter, compared to the consensus estimate of $5.42 billion.
-During the same period in the previous year, the firm earned $0.31 earnings per share.
-Freeport-McMoRan’s quarterly revenue was down 1.5% compared to the same quarter last year.
-Sell-side analysts forecast that Freeport-McMoRan will post 1.68 EPS for the current year.
+The company’s revenue was down 1.5% on a year-over-year basis.
+During the same quarter last year, the business posted $0.31 earnings per share.
+Research analysts forecast that Freeport-McMoRan will post 1.68 earnings per share for the current fiscal year.

 Freeport-McMoRan Cuts Dividend

 The business also recently declared a quarterly dividend, which was paid on Monday, February 2nd.
-Shareholders of record on Thursday, January 15th were paid a $0.075 dividend.
-This represents a $0.30 annualized dividend and a yield of 0.5%.
+Stockholders of record on Thursday, January 15th were given a $0.075 dividend.
+This represents a $0.30 annualized dividend and a dividend yield of 0.5%.
 The ex-dividend date was Thursday, January 15th.
-Freeport-McMoRan’s dividend payout ratio is currently 19.87%.
+Freeport-McMoRan’s dividend payout ratio (DPR) is currently 19.87%.

-In related news, EVP Douglas N. Currault II sold 75,000 shares of Freeport-McMoRan stock in a transaction on Wednesday, February 11th.
-The shares were sold at an average price of $64.52, for a total transaction of $4,839,000.00.
-Following the sale, the executive vice president directly owned 219,181 shares in the company, valued at $14,141,558.12.
-This trade represents a 25.49% decrease in their position.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Chairman Richard C. Adkerson sold 152,960 shares of the business’s stock in a transaction on Wednesday, February 11th.
-The shares were sold at an average price of $64.65, for a total transaction of $9,888,864.00.
-Following the completion of the sale, the chairman directly owned 3,356,159 shares of the company’s stock, valued at approximately $216,975,679.35.
-This trade represents a 4.36% decrease in their ownership of the stock.
-Additional details regarding this sale are available in the official SEC disclosure.
-Insiders sold a total of 513,986 shares of company stock worth $32,124,432 in the last ninety days.
-Company insiders own 0.75% of the company’s stock.
+In other news, Chairman Richard C. Adkerson sold 152,960 shares of the business’s stock in a transaction dated Wednesday, February 11th.
+The stock was sold at an average price of $64.65, for a total transaction of $9,888,864.00.
+Following the completion of the transaction, the chairman directly owned 3,356,159 shares in the company, valued at approximately $216,975,679.35.
+The trade was a 4.36% decrease in their position.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CFO Maree E. Robertson sold 48,500 shares of the company’s stock in a transaction dated Friday, February 13th.
+The shares were sold at an average price of $61.55, for a total value of $2,985,175.00.
+Following the completion of the sale, the chief financial officer directly owned 79,894 shares of the company’s stock, valued at approximately $4,917,475.70.
+This trade represents a 37.77% decrease in their ownership of the stock.
+The SEC filing for this sale provides additional information.
+Insiders sold 573,486 shares of company stock valued at $35,791,937 over the last quarter.
+0.75% of the stock is owned by corporate insiders.

 Institutional Inflows and Outflows